 To be honest the interest is mutual so this was no hardship for me.
 So, on the eve of his 14th birthday, we wanted a special adventure together (gifting experiences rather than things) so off we went to meet the Hadzabe people who live a hunter gatherer existence at the arid Lake Eyasi in Northern Tanzania.

 Approximately 1200 Hadzabe continue to live a traditional lifestyle of gathering seeds, fruits and berries and hunting for birds and mammals.
 Their diet is incredibly diverse for them to be able to survive in this landscape and nothing goes to waste.
 The Hadzabe speak a complicated click language, not dissimilar to the San bushman of Southern Africa and although they share a similar traditional lifestyle and language, DNA analysis proves they are not related closely.

-The day started before dawn as the women and small children awake from there temporary grass structures and attempt to warm themselves by blowing life into glowing embers of the previous night’s fire.
-The men sleep separately under the lean of a massive granite rock and also awake and welcome us warmly and offer share of their previous nights hunt which they eat raw or cooked.
+The day started before dawn as the women and small children awake from their temporary grass structures and attempt to warm themselves by blowing life into glowing embers of the previous night’s fire.
+The men sleep separately under the lean of a massive granite rock and also awake, welcome us warmly and offer a share of their previous night’s hunt which they eat raw or cooked.

 Our intent was to spend the day on a hunt with the men.
 My mother, who was traveling with us, decided to spend the day with the women and children – looking for fruits and tubers and making clothing and jewelry.
 She was welcomed as one of them and sat down to enjoy her day as we walked off into the residing sun to start the hunt.